WTKK: More changes at 106.1RDU

 On July 4, 2001, the station would shake-up again, flipping from classic rock to mainstream rock.

-On October 6, 2006, Clear Channel changed the station's format back to country.
+On October 6, 2006, at 4 p.m., after playing "Free Bird" by Lynyrd Skynyrd, WRDU began stunting with a clip of "Rooster" by Alice in Chains and redirecting listeners to WRVA-FM.
+At 5 p.m., Clear Channel changed the station's format back to country.
 The station then became known as "106.1 The Rooster", with "Today's Country and the Legends".
 Syndicated duo John Boy and Billy returned to the Raleigh-Durham market to do mornings on the new station.

 Talk radio

 WRDU general manager Dick Harlow announced on November 2, 2009, that WRDU would change to conservative talk radio in 2010, with Rush Limbaugh, Glenn Beck and Sean Hannity as featured shows.
-The station would feature Limbaugh's first name as its slogan, "Rush Radio."
+The station would feature Limbaugh's first name as its slogan, "Rush Radio".
 On November 15, 2009, WRDU pulled the plug on its country format and switched to "106.1 RDU Christmas".
-On January 1, 2010, the station became news/talk as "106.1 Rush Radio."
+On January 1, 2010, the station became news/talk as "106.1 Rush Radio".

-New arrivals to the Triangle, Wyoming native K.C.
-O'Dea, and NC native Carmen Conners became co-hosts of the 5:30am to 9:00am morning call in show.
 In 2011, co-owned WPTI in Greensboro added WRDU's morning show.

 In April 2013, WRDU changed its letters to WTKK and dropped the "Rush Radio" brand.

 Sports

 WTKK served for many years as the FM flagship of the Tar Heel Sports Network, which broadcasts football and basketball games involving the University of North Carolina at Chapel Hill Tar Heels.
 This arrangement came into question following comments made by Rush Limbaugh regarding Sandra Fluke, a law student from Georgetown University.
-As a compromise, the station was asked not to promote the university or the Tar Heel Sports Network during broadcasts of The Rush Limbaugh Show.
-Likewise, the station did not promote Rush Limbaugh during UNC sports broadcasts from that moment on.
-This arrangement continued until 2021, when the Rush Limbaugh Show ended its run following the host's death and Tar Heel radio package moved to WPTF.
+From then on, Learfield (who produced UNC's sports programming) told the station it could no longer promote the school or radio network during Rush, while any promos or station identifications promoting Rush were likewise terminated during THSN coverage, eventually hastening the end of the "Rush Radio" brand in the market.
+The arrangement ended upon Limbaugh's death in 2021 and was rendered moot with the move of the THSN in the Triangle to WPTF the same year.

 WTKK also broadcasts Carolina Mudcats Minor League Baseball games on its HD2 channel, which is part of an expanded broadcast sports package.

-Current programming
+On August 5, 2024, WTKK began carrying Fox Sports Radio programming on its HD2 subchannel, branded as "Fox Sports 106.1 HD2".

+Programming

-WTKK airs a large selection of syndicated programming.
-Coast to Coast AM is heard on overnights.
-Weekdays feature This Morning, America's First News with Gordon Deal, the KC O'Dea Show, the Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ramsey Show, and The Jesse Kelly Show.
+WTKK's lone local program is a morning show hosted by K.C.
+O'Dea, which is simulcast with WPTI in Greensboro.945wpti.com/featured/kc-o-dea-show Syndicated programming comprises the rest of the weekday schedule: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ramsey Show, The Jesse Kelly Show and Coast to Coast AM.